How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Return to the gate when you’re finished shopping, but before your time is up, for a refund of your 1-Day ticket price.
 If you need to extend it to 60 minutes, you must inform a staff member, and they’ll take care of it.

-Pros: Shopping at San Diego Zoo is a great way to support the animals and their wildlife conservation initiatives.
+Pros: Shopping at the San Diego Zoo is a great way to support the animals and their wildlife conservation initiatives.

 Cons: You may decide you want to stay and explore (and will have paid full price).

-Ticket Resales Are Prohibited: Here’s Where Not to Buy
+Ticket Resales Are Prohibited: Here’s Where Not to Buy & What Doesn’t Work

 What to Know Before You Arrive at the Park